FAANG/dcc-documentation/docs/api/domain_actions.md

 To create a new domain for Biosamples submission, use the endpoint **https://api.faang.org/validation_submission_api/domain_actions/submit_domain** with HTTP POST method.

-The request is of content-type application/json and the format of the request body should look like this -
+The request is of content-type <em>application/json</em> and the format of the request body is as shown below.

 ```
 {